 Buddha’s Birthday in Japan

 In Japan, Buddha’s birthday is called Hanamatsuri or “Flower Festival.”
 On this day people bring fresh flowers to temples in remembrance of the Buddha’s birth in a grove of blossoming trees.
-Buddha’s birthday is observed every year on April 8, following the Gregorian calender.
+Buddha’s birthday is observed every year on April 8, following the Gregorian calendar.

 Buddha’s Birthday in China